Crime in the United Kingdom

+Trends and reporting

+As of January 2018, police figures have shown a sharp increase in violent crime and sex offences rates over the last few years.
+This has coincided with the results of a critical national inspection conducted by HM Inspectorate of Police, Fire and Rescue Services (HMICFRS) in 2014 which found substantial under-reporting of crime across forces.
+The subsequent mandatory improvements introduced a profound statistical discontinuity, and the resulting sharp increase observed in recorded violence volumes between 2015 and 2017 should be interpreted primarily as a reflection of improved police reporting rather than an immediate, sharp increase in victimisation.
+HMICFRS data confirms that overall crime recording rates rose significantly during this period, from approximately 80% in 2014 to nearly 95% following the inspectorate’s intervention.

-Comparing police-recorded crime rates in the long term is difficult as police recording practices, the reliability of police recording and victims' willingness to report crime have changed over the years.
+Comparing police-recorded crime rates in the long term is therefore difficult as police recording practices mean the decade spanning 2015 to 2025 cannot be analyzed using a single trend line.
+Victims' willingness to report crime have changed over the years.

 Criminal justice system

 England and Wales

+English criminal law details a series of criminal acts, and when these should apply.
+English courts apply criminal statutes and common law as part of their responsibility for applying justice and dealing with the culprits.
+The strength of the police force, as of 2018, in England and Wales was around 125,651 of whom 37,104 are women.

 There are two kinds of criminal trial in England and Wales: "summary" and "on indictment".
 For an adult, summary trials take place in a magistrates' court, while trials on indictment take place in the Crown Court.
 Despite the possibility of two venues for trial, almost all criminal cases, however serious, commence in the magistrates' courts.

 Offences may also be deemed "either way", depending on the seriousness of the individual offence.
 This means they may be tried in either a magistrates' court or the Crown Court depending on the circumstances.
 A person may even be convicted by the magistrates' court and sent to the Crown Court for sentence (where the magistrates feel they do not have adequate sentencing powers).
 Furthermore, even if the magistrates retain the jurisdiction of an offence, the defendant has the right to elect for a Crown Court trial by jury.
 The jury is selected independently of the prosecution and the defence.